afshinsadeghi/steinernetpy/README.md

 ## Reference
 Afshin Sadeghi and Holger Froehlich, "Steiner tree methods for optimal sub-network identification: an empirical study", BMC Bioinformatics 2013 14:144, doi:10.1186/1471-2105-14-144

+## License
+This project is open source under the [Apache 2.0 License](./LICENSE-2.0.txt).
+You basically can use it in any commercial or research project.

 # Citation
 To use this package in your work, cite this article as: